rsweetland/next-llm-supastarter/README.md

-<h1 align="center">Nextjs LLM Supastarter 🤩<br /> Next.js v15, Supabase, Drizzle, Vitest</h1>
+<h1 align="center">Vibecode Supastarter 🤩 🎸</h1>
 <p role="heading" align="center">
-  Leverage LLMs to generate and mtaintain durable, documented, tested apps with Next.js 15 and Supabase
+   Standard tooling with testing and prompts configured – just what your LLM needs to iterate its way to success.
 </p>

->   <p>This project was originally created for <a href="https://x.com/rsweetland/status/1880370865138987010"> a presentation</a> I gave at <a href="https://lu.ma/AISummitSiliconValley2025">AI Summit 2025</a> on LLM-driven development (before Vibe Coding was a thing)
+- Next.js v15 (App Router)
+- Supabase (PostgreSQL, Auth)
+- Drizzle ORM v0.43.1
+- Vitest (run-on-save, debugger-ready)
+- Tailwind CSS, shadcn/ui
+- Embedded LLM prompts & agent tooling for automated code review and self-checks

-This starter (forked from my simpler <a href="https://github.com/rsweetland/next-tdd-supastarter">tdd-next-supastarter</a>) integrates <a href="https://nextjs.org/blog/next-15">Next.js 15</a>, with the Vercel boilerplate examples from <a href="https://github.com/vercel/next.js/tree/v15.0.2/examples/with-supabase">with-supabase</a>, <a href="https://github.com/vercel/next.js/tree/v15.0.2/examples/with-jest">with-jest</a>, and <a href="https://github.com/vercel/examples/tree/%40vercel/examples-ui%402.0.3/storage/postgres-drizzle">postgres-drizzle</a></li>, fixes a few issues, sets up a hyper-efficient run-on-save, debugger-ready TDD workflow, tested in <a href="https://www.cursor.com/">Cursor</a> and ready to be used in LLM dev workflows.</p><br />
+This starter starts from Vercel-provided boilerplate examples: <a href="https://github.com/vercel/next.js/tree/v15.0.2/examples/with-supabase">with-supabase</a> and <a href="https://github.com/vercel/examples/tree/%40vercel/examples-ui%402.0.3/storage/postgres-drizzle">postgres-drizzle</a>.
+It fixes a few issues, sets up a hyper-efficient run-on-save, debugger-ready TDD workflow LLMs can use to check their work.

 <p align="center">
   <a href="#features"><strong>💎 Features</strong></a> ·